 Today I spent the morning at the LA GADGET EXPO in downtown Los Angeles.
 I was expecting an exposition chocked full of entrepreneurs showing their newest creations and devices.
 The reality was more an intimate gathering of students with cool ideas and small businesses showing their unique gadgets.

-While smaller than expected, the LA GADGET EXPO did offer a few a very impressive companies that I feel are worth mentioning this holiday season.
+While smaller than expected, the LA GADGET EXPO did offer a few very impressive companies that I felt was worth mentioning for consideration for the upcoming holiday season.

 Let’s start with my FAVORITE of all the gadgets at this show.
 FINALLY, someone has solved the problem of the power strip that is cumbersome.
-Meet ALLOCACOC an award winning idea that is a multi- prong power cube!
+Meet ALLOCACOC – an award winning idea that is a multi- prong power cube!
 Offers USB, international and US standard plugs.
 I LOVED IT!
 Simple and sleek.
 The cubes can be singular or connect to stack!
-Offers much versatility and the problem of “is there an available outlet here?” is solved!
+The enables people, like myself, who have a ton of technology in their office much needed versatility and helps to solve the problem of “Is there another outlet?”

 I can envision these at airports, restaurants and hotels!
 Not to mention when social media correspondents gather for events!